What are the challenges and barriers your visitors experience when they land on your website?

 How to conduct unmoderated user testing

-Once you’re ready to tackle user testing, it’s time to set up your user testing scope.
-I’ll use Ninja Blenders as an example to walk through the process.
+Once you’re ready to tackle user testing, it’s time to set up your scope.
+Let's go back to Ninja Blenders and use them as an example to walk through the process.

 Step 1: Create a scope document